HOW I LEARNED TO STOP WORRYING AND LOVE BITCOIN!

 Conversely, Bitcoin’s most transcendental innovation was to achieve simultaneous, secure, and irreversible consensus, prior to registering bookkeeping entries on a ledger, shared among innumerable, unrelated, and globally disseminated parties.
 In turn, Bitcoin participants receive a verified and continuously updated copy of their digital ledger that replaces every one of the constraints previously preventing them from taking full and instantaneous control of their assets, for a set of cryptographic keys that only they can access.

-In this context, it becomes clear that by providing Unconstrained Access to Privately-Owned Financial Assets, what Bitcoin truly digitized and decentralized is Trust.
+In this context, it becomes clear that by providing Unconstrained Access to Privately-Owned Monetary Assets, what Bitcoin truly digitized and decentralized is Financial Trust.

 • Tepper School of Business Professor of Accounting and Economics Emeritus Yuji Ijiri developed TEB in 1979, nearly 500 years after mathematician, Fry Luca Pacioli formalized Double-entry bookkeeping, in 1494.